Self-worth: What it is and how to build it in 5 steps

 Research shows that people with strong self-worth experience higher satisfaction, resilience, and a sense of unapologetic confidence.

 But when it’s missing, cracks begin to form.
-This happened to Trea, where it showed in every aspect of his game.
+This happened to Trea, and it showed in every aspect of his game.

 At the plate, his swings were hesitant, missing the confident follow-through he was known for.
 On the field, his reactions slowed, and routine plays suddenly felt uncertain.
 Even his body language—slumped shoulders, sidelong glances—reflected the internal battle he was fighting.